 In some countries, Water.org has observed that financial institutions are less interested in offering microloans for water and sanitation because they are perceived to be more risky than income-generating loans.
 That perception does not consider how household access to water and sanitation assets enable household incomes to rise through increased availability of productive time.
-This paper draws upon Water.org data to highlight the how water and sanitation microloans indirectly affect household income.
+This paper, originally presented at 2015 Stockholm World Water Week, draws upon Water.org data to highlight the how water and sanitation microloans indirectly affect household income.
 (July 2016)

 Impact Assessment - “Water and Sanitation Microfinance Operations in India: An Assessment of Challenges & Determinants of Success”